CEJ2VH/MonteCarlo/README.md

     *__init__* Creates an object that is passed a game to initialize.
 Saves the last results of the game.play() output, as well as the die and side information

+        Two variables are created. stats(dataframe) contains the data in the game according to most_recent_play() game (of type game) stores all necessary information about the game object

         Arguments: gameobj- object of type 'game'
         Outputs: None